 Safeguarding Adult at Risk Policy

-1 POLICY STATEMENT
+1. POLICY STATEMENT

 Wakefield Theatre Trust has a duty to ensure that everyone involved in its work is able to feel that they work in an open and safe environment where they are treated with respect and dignity.
-We have a duty of care to safeguard and support all Adults at risk who participate in our projects.
+We have a duty of care to safeguard and support all adults at risk who participate in our projects.

 The Care Act 2014 places a responsibility on councils to protect people who are at risk from abuse or neglect (Sections 42 to 47 of the Care Act 2014).

 All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately.
-We have procedures in place to address poor practice and support any Adult who appears to be at risk, or who appears to be a victim of abuse.
+We have procedures in place to address poor practice and support any adult who appears to be at risk, or who appears to be a victim of abuse.

-We will safeguard Adults at risk by ensuring that our activities are delivered in a way which keeps all adults safe.
-We are committed to creating a culture of zero-tolerance of harm to adults which includes:
+We will safeguard adults at risk by ensuring that our activities are delivered in a way which keeps all adults safe.

-· the recognition of adults who may be at risk and the circumstances which may increase risk.
+- the recognition of adults who may be at risk and the circumstances which may increase risk.

-· knowing how adult abuse, exploitation or neglect manifests itself.
+- knowing how adult abuse, exploitation or neglect manifests itself.

-· being willing to report safeguarding concerns.
+- being willing to report safeguarding concerns.

 Our Safeguarding Adults at Risk Policy should be considered alongside our Safeguarding Children and Young people policy, Working in Schools policy, our Behaviour Policy, our Privacy Policy, our Data Management Policy, our Health and Safety Policy and Procedures and our Equal Opportunities Policy.

 Wakefield Theatre Trust believes everyone has the right to live free from abuse or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
-We are committed to creating and maintaining a safe and positive environment and an open, listening culture where people feel able to share concerns without fear of retribution.
-We acknowledge that safeguarding is everybody’s responsibility and is committed to prevent abuse and neglect through safeguarding the welfare of all adults involved.

 We recognise that health, well-being, ability, disability and need for care and support can affect a person’s resilience.
 We recognise that some people experience barriers, for example, to communication in raising concerns or seeking help.
 We recognise that these factors can vary at different points in people’s lives.

-This policy demonstrates the commitment of Wakefield Theatre Trust to safeguarding adults and to ensures that everyone who support Adults at risk is aware of:
+This policy demonstrates the commitment of Wakefield Theatre Trust to safeguarding adults and to ensures that everyone who support adults at risk is aware of:

-· Their role and responsibility for safeguarding adults.
+- Their role and responsibility for safeguarding adults.

-· What to do or who to speak to if they have a concern relating to the welfare or wellbeing of an adult
+- What to do or who to speak to if they have a concern relating to the welfare or wellbeing of an adult

-· No staff working for Wakefield Theatre Trust are trained to deal with situations of abuse, or have the power to decide if abuse has occurred, but have a responsibility to refer causes for concern to the Designated safeguarding Officer who may refer to the Local Authority.
+- No staff working for Wakefield Theatre Trust are trained to deal with situations of abuse, or have the power to decide if abuse has occurred, but have a responsibility to refer causes for concern to the Designated safeguarding Officer who may refer to the Local Authority.

 2. DEFINITIONS

-‘Safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect.
+The Care ACT 2014 guidance provides the following definition of adult safeguarding: ‘Safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult’s wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.
 This must recognise that adults sometimes have complex interpersonal relationships and may be ambivalent, unclear, or unrealistic about their personal circumstances'.

 Adult at Risk of Harm: (We shorten to ‘Adult at Risk’)